 - Mixed anxiety & depression is the most common mental disorder in Britain, with 7.8% of people meeting the criteria for diagnosis.
 (1)

-- Around 1.25 million people in the UK suffer from eating disorders, although many keep them secret.
-(4)
+- Around 1.6 million people in the UK suffer from eating disorders, although many do not seek help or remain undiagnosed.

 Young people

-- One in six children aged five to 16 were identified as having a probable mental health problem in 2021.
+- One in five children aged five to 16 were identified as having a probable mental health problem in 2023.
 That’s five children in every classroom (5)

 - 1 in 3 mental health problems in adulthood are directly connected to an adverse childhood experience.
 (3)